Tag Archive for: supplements

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!

-A. No. And in fact it would be impossible to create a diet that met exactly 100% of your horse’s requirements for every nutrient shown here.
+A: No. And in fact, it would be impossible to create a diet that had every nutrient in FeedXL exactly at 100% of your horse’s requirements.

 Q. So if not 100%, where should the nutrient levels be sitting?
 And what is normal?
 Because some of the amounts on this graph look really high?!
 Isn’t that dangerous???